-The list recall measure, however, indicated that strict serial recall was significantly higher for the similar than for the dissimilar lists at both the one-syllable word length and the two-syllable word length.
-That is, when the list-based measure of strict serial recall that has been widely employed in studies of the PSE was used, recall was significantly higher for the similar than for the dissimilar lists not only at the two-syllable word length, but even for one-syllable lists.
-(Of lesser interest, the omnibus

-ANOVA indicated that both main effects were significant in both subject and item analyses and that the interaction was significant in the subject analysis and was marginally significant in the item analyses.)
+The list recall measure, however, indicated that strict serial recall was significantly higher for similar than dissimilar lists at both the one-syllable word length and the two-syllable word length.
+That is, when using the list-based measure of strict serial recall that has been widely employed in studies of the PSE, recall was significantly higher for similar than dissimilar lists not only at the two-syllable word length, but even for one-syllable lists.
+(Of lesser interest, the omnibus ANOVA indicated that both main effects were significant in both subject and item analyses, and that the interaction was significant in the subject analysis, and marginally significant in the item analyses).

 The results of Experiment 5 thus provide clear evidence that phonological similarity in the form of rhyme can facilitate not merely item recall, but even strict serial recall, even for lists of one-syllable words.
-This is, to our knowledge, the first demonstration of a beneficial effect of phonological similarity on strict serial recall in a typical immediate serial recall task employing known words and constitutes the most direct reversal possible of the canonical PSE.
+This is to our knowledge the first demonstration of a beneficial effect of phonological similarity on strict serial recall in a typical immediate serial recall task employing known words, and constitutes the most direct reversal possible of the canonical PSE.

 What are the implications of this finding?
-In our view, the present result is not inconsistent with the account of phonological similarity given within the working memory model (e.g., Baddeley, 1986; Baddeley et al., 1998; Baddeley & Hitch, 1974).
+In our view, the present result is not inconsistent with the account of phonological similarity given within the working memory model (e.g., Baddeley & Hitch, 1974; Baddeley, 1986; Baddeley et al., 1998).
 According to the working memory model, phonological similarity affects immediate serial recall, thus providing evidence that the code used in verbal short-term memory is phonological in nature.
+The present results suggest that the effect of phonological similarity need not always be detrimental, as originally proposed; but they support the conclusion that phonological similarity affects immediate serial recall.
+The present results are thus best viewed as clarifying and extending the treatment of phonological similarity in the working memory model, without contradicting its central conclusion.